 Rev. Dr. Cathie Stivers

 Unitarian Universalist Community Church of Glen Allen, VA

 Jeanne is a leader, with strong business acumen from her experience running a company and she is committed to spreading UU principles in the community.
 I think she would make a great president of the UUA!

 Member of First Unitarian Universalist Church of Richmond

-Without a doubt, Rev. Jeanne has the vision, experience and leadership skills to lead the UUA.
-However, it's because of her compassion for the marginalized members of our society and her unyielding efforts to make Unitarian Universalism a welcoming and inclusive faith to all who seek our religious community that I wholeheartedly support her candidacy for the Presidency.
+Rev. Jeanne is an inspirational and spiritually-grounded leader.
+I trust her to listen carefully and be accountable to the individuals and groups she’s in relationship with.
+Because of this and because of her unyielding efforts to make Unitarian Universalism a welcoming and inclusive faith to all who seek our religious community that I wholeheartedly support her candidacy for the Presidency.

 The Rev. Sherman Logan

 When Rev. Jeanne Pupke stands up, others join her because they trust her and are guided by her insights, compassion and mettle.
 She understands the Human Condition and feels what others feel because she has her fingers on their pulse.
 Their heartbeats affect her heartbeat and create within her the commitment and determination to make certain her reaching out and touching are legitimate acts of ultimate respect and confirmation of dignity.
 Her life has been a daily trek of creating spaces and environments wherein people discover themselves and become empowered to stand up and be visible and vocal.

 Jeanne has the background and experience to be comfortable in small intimate environments and in large gatherings.
 She knows the value and purpose of covenant groups and how to position them within congregations.
 Equally and more pervasively, she holds the knowledge, skills and abilities essential to be an effective leader of large groups...be they a local congregational or a national organization.